Mobile App Automation: An Overview of Testing Strategies

 • Enables continuous testing

-Types of Mobile Automation Testing
+Mobile Automation Testing Types

 Functional Testing